Embley History, Family Crest & Coats of Arms

 Early History of the Embley family

-Another 287 words (20 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Embley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Embley research.
+Another 144 words (10 lines of text) covering the years 1066, 1600, 1691, 1617, 1657, 1640 and 1649 are included under the topic Early Embley History in all our PDF Extended History products and printed products wherever possible.